hi-ogawa/reproductions/webpack-new-url-worker-bundle-or-copy/README.md

   - https://github.com/evanw/esbuild/pull/2508#issuecomment-1926574877
 - On Webpack and Parcel, the entire build fails when `new URL(...)` fails to resolve.
   - https://github.com/webpack/webpack/issues/16878
+- Parcel probably handles any asset reference as "dependency" which goes through their transform pipeline.
+For example, `test.svg` gets minified and it's not an exact copy of original assets.
 - None of them seem to handle `worker` export condition when bundling `new Worker(...)`.
   - https://github.com/webpack/webpack/issues/14681
   - https://github.com/vitejs/vite/issues/7439